- Wentzville School District

 -

-How did my child qualify for an RSP?
+How did my child qualify for a Reading Success Plan?

-- A combination of iReady scores, Lexile level, and fluency task scores were used to determine if an RSP was needed.
+- A combination of i-Ready scores, Lexile level, and literacy task scores are used to determine if a Reading Success Plan is needed.

 -

-Who will be involved in creating my child’s RSP?
+Who will be involved in creating my child’s Reading Success Plan?

-- The Classroom teacher, Admin, and Reading Interventionists will work together to create a personalized plan for your child and will have it ready to share at parent-teacher conferences at the end of October.
+- The classroom teacher, building administration, and reading interventionists (and special education teachers and EL teachers, if applicable) will work together to create a personalized plan for your child and will have it ready to share at parent-teacher conferences at the end of October.

 -

-What can I do to help my child now?
-There is a lot of time between now and conferences.
+What can I do to help my child at home?

-- There are RSP resources for parents on the district website, listed above.
+- There are Reading Success Plan resources for parents on the district website, listed above.

 -